Whaling in Russia

-Due to implementation of the International Whaling Commission's International Observer Scheme in 1973, and the subsequent quotas on catch limits of most species of whales the same year, Soviet whaling began a slow decline during this period.
-From 1978 to 1980, three of the four remaining whaling fleets were retired, largely due to the outlawing of all pelagic whaling except for minke whales in the Antarctic, as well as the intervention of anti-whaling groups (the Dalniy Vostok fleet was the first ever to be harassed through direct action by anti-whaling groups in 1975).
+Due to implementation of the International Whaling Commission's International Observer Scheme in 1973, and the subsequent catching limits on most species of whales the same year, Soviet whaling began declining during this period.
+From 1978 to 1980, all fleet except for one were retired, largely due to the outlawing of all pelagic whaling except for minke whales in the Antarctic, as well as the intervention of anti-whaling groups (the Dalniy Vostok fleet was the first ever to be harassed through direct action by anti-whaling groups in 1975).
 After 1980, only the Sovetskaya Ukraina fleet remained, taking only minke whales in Antarctic waters.
-Despite strong efforts by the Soviet government to provide adequate funding for this fleet to continue whaling, the international moratorium on whaling issued by the IWC in 1982, combined with the high cost of maintaining this fleet, caused all Soviet whaling to end after the 1986–1987 whaling season; the USSR abolished whaling on 22 May of that year.
-Currently whaling in Russia is practiced solely by the Chukotka people of the Russian Far East, who take 136 gray whales yearly on an annual quota provided by the IWC, in addition to the average catch rate of one bowhead whale per year.
+Despite strong efforts by the Soviet government to provide adequate funding for the fleet, the international moratorium on whaling issued by the IWC in 1982, combined with the high cost of maintaining this fleet, caused all Soviet whaling to end after the 1986–1987 whaling season; the USSR abolished whaling on 22 May of that year.
+Currently, whaling in Russia is practiced solely by the Chukotka people of the Russian Far East, who take 136 gray whales yearly on an annual quota provided by the IWC, in addition to the average catch rate of one bowhead whale per year.

-In 1993, Alexey Yablokov, a former scientist on board the Soviet whaling fleets and at the time an advisor to Russian President Boris Yeltsin on ecology and health, revealed that the USSR had committed mass falsifications of its whaling data during the period 1948–1973 and had killed nearly 180,000 whales which they did not report, mostly because such catches comprised protected species or ignored quotas or regulations with regards to legal size, females with calves, or catching outside legal hunting areas.
-The falsified data was somewhat corrected in the late 1990s, but not until 2008, shortly after the publication of former whale biologist Alfred Berzin's memoir The Truth about Soviet Whaling, was the full, corrected data for both the Antarctic and North Pacific regions revealed (the North Pacific data was almost entirely unknown until the 2000s).
+In 1993, Alexey Yablokov, a former scientist on board the Soviet whaling fleets and an advisor to Russian president Boris Yeltsin on ecology and health, revealed that the USSR had committed mass falsifications of its whaling data during the period 1948–1973 and had killed nearly 180,000 more whales than reported, mostly because such catches comprised protected species or ignored quotas or regulations regarding legal size, females with calves, or catching outside legal hunting areas.
+The falsified data was somewhat corrected in the late 1990s, but not until the late 2000s was the full, corrected data for both the Antarctic and North Pacific regions revealed (the North Pacific data was almost entirely unknown until this time).
 According to Charles Homans, a writer for Pacific Standard magazine, the Soviet whaling program represented "the most senseless environmental crime of the 20th century."